joereynolds/G4M/README.md

   consignment numbers but it's been done in a way that allows each courier to have its own method of data transport

-- I'm omitted `@param` annotations where there is enough information in the function's signature to avoid duplication and redundancy
+- I've omitted `@param` annotations where there is enough information in the function's signature to avoid duplication and redundancy

 - Locally I have php 7.2 but ideally I'd be on 7.4 which would allow me to type